TTK4145-Students-2021/distributed-elevators/README.md

 Summary
 -------
 Golang implementation of  `n` elevators working in parallel across `m` floors.
 Mutliple elevators can communicate over a network.
-UDP network protocol is used, with reliable messaging and peer discovery and timeouts.
+UDP network protocol is used, with reliable messaging, and peer discovery with connection timeouts.
+A master-slave model with a dynamic master elevator selection is used to synchronize order assignment and reassignment between the coupled system of elevators.

 Dependencies
 -------